WICG/ua-client-hints/README.md

 # Use-cases

-This section attempts to document the current uses for the User-Agent string, and how similar functionality could be enabled using UA-CH.
+This section attempts to document the current uses for the `User-Agent` string, and how similar functionality could be enabled using UA-CH.

 ## Differential serving based on browser features
-This use-case enables services like polyfill.io to serve custom-tailored polyfills to their users, without bloating up the experience of users of modern browsers.
+This use-case enables services like [polyfill.io](https://polyfill.io) to serve custom-tailored polyfills to their users, without bloating up the experience of modern browser users.
 Similarly, when serving Javascript to users, one can avoid transpilation (which can result in bloat and inefficient code) for browsers that support the latest ES features that were used.
 Finally, when serving images, some browsers don't update their `Accept` request headers, while in other cases (*cough* WebP *cough*) the MIME type is not descriptive enough to distinguish between different variants of the same format.
 In those cases, knowing the browser and its version can be critical to serving the right image variant.

-For that use case to work, the server needs to be aware of the server and its meaningful version, in order to map that to a list of available features, and know which polyfill or code variant to serve.
+For that use case to work, the server needs to be aware of the browser and its meaningful version, and map that to a list of available features.
+That enables it to know which polyfill or code variant to serve.

 Services that wish to do that using UA-CH will need to inspect the `Sec-CH-UA` header, that is sent by default on every request, and modify their reponse